mongodb-labs/mongo-perl-driver/CONTRIBUTING.md

 MongoDB Perl driver from its code repository.
 For instructions installing from CPAN or tarball, see the [INSTALL.md](INSTALL.md) file instead.

+While this distribution is shipped using Dist::Zilla, you do not need to install it or use it for development and testing.

 ## Introduction

 `mongo-perl-driver` is the official client-side driver for talking to